 Greg Smith has been involved in public service for his entire adult life.
 He served in the United States Navy Submarine Service for ten years.
-Upon leaving the service, he began a career in law enforcement, serving on both police departments and sheriff’s offices in South Carolina, Missouri, and Kansas for eighteen years.
+Upon leaving the service, he began a career in law enforcement, serving on both police departments and sheriff’s offices in South Carolina, Missouri, and Kansas for 18 years.

 In 2007, Greg’s daughter, Kelsey Smith, was abducted, sexually assaulted, and murdered.
-The case made international and national news and led Greg and his wife, Missey, to start the Kelsey Smith Foundation® (KSF).
+The case made international and national news and led Greg and his wife Missey to start the Kelsey Smith Foundation® (KSF).

-He currently serves on the Johnson County (KS) Sheriff's Office.
+Smith currently serves on the Johnson County (KS) Sheriff’s Office.

 As President and co-founder of Watch Systems, Mike Cormaci is responsible for the overall business strategy, sales objectives, and leadership of the executive team.
-Mike works closely with local, state and federal law enforcement agencies to understand their public safety and compliance needs.
+Cormaci works closely with local, state, and federal law enforcement agencies to understand their public safety and compliance needs.
 He currently serves on several committees with the National Sheriffs’ Association and advises state associations on issues of sex offender registration, verification, collaborative investigations, and community notification.

 Our survivor keynote is Brie W., whose full identity is being kept confidential.
 Brie was victimized in a widely traded child pornography series titled the BluePillow.
 Originally reported by the Danish National Police, NCMEC linked the photo series to California through a trash can in the background of a photo.
 A nearly month-long investigation, based on details in the photos and videos in the series, led to her rescue and to the arrest and conviction of her abuser/child pornographer.
 Brie has since emerged as an advocate of efforts against child sexual exploitation and trafficking.